ntsakonas/chip-8/README.md

 ## Simulator
-The simulator is not trying to be a cycle-accurate simulator but quite close to what the original system might be like.
+The simulator is not trying to be a cycle-accurate simulator but only close to what the original system might be like.
 There is one function missing, the generation of sound (the beep command).

 A set of roms found for free is included in the `roms` folder.
 I have tested extensively all of those and compared the output